Pig welfare code

 The Australian 'Model code of practice for the welfare of animals – pigs (3rd edition)' is a voluntary code under the Animal Care and Protection Act 2001.
 It contains standards and guidelines to provide minimum acceptable levels of animal welfare for pigs.
 It applies to all ages and types of pigs, whether kept commercially, as a hobby or as pets.

-Key standards within the pig code are written into the Animal Care and Protection Regulation 2012 Schedule 2 as the 'Code of practice about pigs'.
-These requirements are mandatory and commenced on 10 December 2010.
+Key standards within the pig code are written into the Animal Care and Protection Regulation 2023 Schedule 2 as the 'Code of practice about pigs'.
+These requirements have been mandatory since 2010.

 The code promotes animal welfare outcomes for pigs by defining acceptable pig management practices, and encouraging considerate and efficient treatment and handling of pigs in all types of production systems.

 The code has been developed in consultation with animal industries, animal welfare groups, and relevant state and federal government departments.
 It is one of a series of national animal welfare codes for livestock.
 The current code (3rd edition) was published in 2008.

 Aspects of the pig welfare code

 The pig code outlines key standards, some of which have been implemented into legislation and are mandatory.
 The model code of practice itself will remain a key source document for pig producers to use as a guide to best practice, and courts considering evidence in alleged cases of breach of the legislation.